|II.||Core Curriculum Requirements|

 |V.||Academic Policies and Procedures|

 Starting with the first-year class entering in Fall 2018, candidates for the Bachelor of Science in Foreign Service (BSFS) Degree must complete the requirements below.
 Incoming Transfer students for 2018-2019 must complete the degree and Core Curriculum requirements here.

 - Students must fulfill the requirements of the SFS Core Curriculum and a major.

-- Students who transfer must complete at least half of the degree program (20 courses, 60 credits) in residence.
+- Students must complete at least half of the degree program (19 courses and 60 credits) in residence.
 Students must complete one half of the courses required in the major in residence.
 The full-time residency requirement, as outlined in the Matriculation section of Academic Regulations, must be fulfilled as a BSFS student.

-- Students must satisfactorily complete the foreign language proficiency requirement as outlined herein.
+- Students must fulfill the foreign language proficiency requirement as outlined herein.

 - Students must attain a final cumulative grade point average of 2.0 or better.